HL7/phd/src/pagecontent/ProfileConsumers.md

 |188424|Oral temperature|
 |160368|Glucose concentration in plasma|

 A comprehensive list of MDC codes is available using the [NIST RTMSS Rosetta](https://rtmms.nist.gov/rtmms/index.htm).
 It provides descriptions and, if applicable, the units associated with the measurement in both MDC and UCUM.
-The Rosetta is still a work in progress and one may find the user interface a little hard to navigate.
+The Rosetta is still a work in progress.
 One can find more information about the MDC code system [here](http://build.fhir.org/mdc.html).

 For those consumer applications that would like to have the codes as LOINC and the uploader did not provide them, there is a mapping from MDC to LOINC available [here](https://loinc.org/collaboration/ieee/) with a direct link to the download [here](https://loinc.org/file-access/download-id/9385/).
 The FHIR MDC to LOINC concept map is available [here](https://fhir.loinc.org/ConceptMap/?url=http://loinc.org/cm/loinc-to-ieee-device-codes).
 One may freely download and use this material as needed in an implementation license free, but it does require that one create a (free) login account.
 At the time of this writing there is no comprehensive mapping of MDC to other code systems such as SNOMED CT.
 A mapping from MDC to SNOMED CT for some of the more common codes is available in the 2017 Continua Design Guidelines [H.813 HIS Interface](https://www.pchalliance.org/continua-design-guidelines) document.
 The guidelines are freely available for download, however it is not known what the licensing requirements are for use of the SNOMED CT code system.

 ##### Vital Signs
-FHIR requires that a LOINC 'magic' code be present if the measurement is one of the vital signs given [here](http://build.fhir.org/observation-vitalsigns.html).
-In that case, the Observation.code shall have at least a second coding element containing the LOINC magic code. *The consumer must be aware that the MDC-to-LOINC mapping may be many to one*.
-For example, both the pulse rate obtained from a Blood Pressure Cuff (149546) and the pulse rate obtained from a Pulse Oximeter (149530) may be mapped to the same LOINC magic code (8867-4).
-A PHG is not required to use the magic codes but may map the MDC codes more specifically to LOINC.
+FHIR requires that a LOINC 'magic' value be present if the measurement is one of the vital signs given [here](http://build.fhir.org/observation-vitalsigns.html).
+In that case, the Observation.code shall have at least a second coding element containing the LOINC magic value. *The consumer must be aware that the MDC-to-LOINC mapping may be many to one*.
+For example, both the pulse rate obtained from a Blood Pressure Cuff (149546) and the pulse rate obtained from a Pulse Oximeter (149530) may be mapped to the same LOINC magic value (8867-4).
+A PHG is not required to use the magic values but may map the MDC codes more specifically to LOINC.

-In addition to the LOINC magic code, FHIR requires an Observation.category.coding.code element with value "vital-signs" when the measurement is a vital sign.
+In addition to the LOINC magic value, FHIR requires an Observation.category.coding.code element with value "vital-signs" when the measurement is a vital sign.
 When the measurement is not a vital sign, the PHD measurement profiles do not require an Observation.category element.

 Below is a snippet showing a code element for a measurement type that is a vital sign (body temperature) along with the FHIR-required 'vital signs' category element: